 Computer Laboratory, University of Cambridge

-I am a second-year PhD Candidate under the supervision of Dr. Cecilia Mascolo.
-Prior to this, I worked as a Research Assistant at UCL under Dr. Licia Capra after I graduated from the MSc Computer Science program there.
-My main research interest is in multilayer geo-social networks (social networks embedded in physical space where more than one type of link exists between nodes), with applications in urban and social systems.
+after I graduated from the MSc Computer Science program there.
+My main research interest is in multilayer geo-social networks (social networks embedded in physical space where more than one type of link exists between nodes), with applications to urban and social systems.
 I also have a long-standing fascination with the dynamics of crowdsourced online communities such as Wikipedia and OpenSteetMap.

-Keep Your Friends Close and Your Facebook Friends Closer: A Multiplex Network Approach to the Analysis of Offline and Online Social Ties, 2014. (pdf)
+Keep Your Friends Close and Your Facebook Friends Closer: A Multiplex Network Approach to the Analysis of Offline and Online Social Ties. [pdf] [poster]

-The Life of the Party: Impact of Social Mapping in OpenStreetMap, 2013. (pdf)
+The Life of the Party: Impact of Social Mapping in OpenStreetMap, 2013. [pdf] [vid]

 Hristova, D., Quattrone, G., Mashhadi, A., Capra, L. International Conference on Web and Social Media (ICWSM), Boston, USA, June 2013.

 Mapping Community Engagement with Urban Crowd-Sourcing, 2012. [pdf]

 Hristova, D., Mashhadi, A., Quattrone, G., Capra, L. Where the City Meets the Citizen Workshop at ICWSM, Dublin, Ireland, June 2012.

 Properties of Trust in Community Mapping Mobile Applications. [pdf]